dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 # Generate data to use
 X, Y, T =  rand(1000, 5), rand(1000), [rand()<0.4 for i in 1:1000]

+# We can also speficy potential confounders that we are not interested in
+W = randn(1000, 6)

 # We could also use DataFrames
 # using DataFrames
 # X = DataFrame(x1=rand(1000), x2=rand(1000), x3=rand(1000), x4=rand(1000), x5=rand(1000))